Mex-JR/WP-RevealSlider/readme.txt

 = How do I add a slider to my page? =

-After creating a slider in the admin dashboard, you'll get a shortcode like `[reveal_slider id="1"]`.
+After creating a slider in the admin dashboard, you'll get a shortcode like `[flowfunnel_reveal_slider id="1"]`.
 Simply copy and paste this shortcode into any page, post, or custom post type.

 = Can I have multiple sliders on one page? =